Skip to main content

 Requirements are set out in Food Standards Code:

-Food safety controls
+Food safety program

-Seafood processing businesses need to develop and implement a documented food safety program to ensure that all potential food safety hazards are identified and controlled..
+Seafood processing businesses need to develop and implement a documented food safety program to ensure that all potential food safety hazards are identified and controlled.

 The NSW Food Authority has developed a program template to assist seafood businesses.
-Please note, that this template needs to be adapted to fit the activities and hazards in each business.
+Please note, that this template needs to be adapted to fit the activities and hazards in each business:

-For more see food safety programs.
+For further information and a starting template see food safety programs.

 See also FSANZ guide to Standard 3.2.1.